atbaker/tweetcheck/README.md

   - https://github.com/atbaker/tweetcheck-nginx
   - https://github.com/atbaker/tweetcheck-angular
   - https://github.com/atbaker/tweetcheck-node
-1. Copy `.env_example` to `.env` and supply the correct API keys (email me if you want them)
+1. Copy `.env_example` to `.env` and supply the correct API keys (email me for them)
+1. Add the SSL certs for TweetCheck to a subdirectory called `certs` within the tweetcheck-nginx repo (email me for them)
 1. Run `docker-compose up -d`
 1. Run two commands to migrate and configure the database:
-  - `docker-compose -f docker-compose/prod.yml run django python manage.py migrate`
+  - `docker-compose run django python manage.py migrate`
-  - `docker-compose -f docker-compose/prod.yml run django python manage.py setup_initial_data`
+  - `docker-compose run django python manage.py setup_initial_data`

 If everything worked correctly, you can run `docker-compose ps` to see your stack running: